KristjanESPERANTO/MMM-pages/readme.md

 # MMM-pages

+## Project status

+This project is **mature** and in maintence mode only.
+New features or fixes will not be actively made.
+If you'd like to see a feature or fix, please create a pull request.

+This repo is **not** abandoned.
+I will still respond to PRs, but support requests or bugs reports will not be monitored.

+If you'd like to be a maintainer to drive new features forward, please contribute to this repository before asking for maintainership.
+As this module is used by a lot of people, I need to ensure that a new maintainer can write high quality code and match the standards of the existing codebase.

+## Description

 This [MagicMirror²][mm] module allows you to have pages in your MagicMirror!
 Want to have more modules in your MagicMirror, but want to keep the format?
 Or, want to have grouped modules that are themed together?
 Look no further!